 - Slow, repressed breathing helps generate internal body heat, which allows you comfortably stretch and helps your body prepare for yoga.

-- The controlled diaphragmatic breathing process massages the internal organs and helps in stimulating the digestive system.
+- The controlled diaphragmatic breathing process massages the internal organs and helps stimulate the digestive system.
 It will help you in detoxification and in reducing phlegm.

 - It aids inner well-being and boosts your presence of mind and awareness.
 The ujjayi Pranayama directly correlates the mind, body, and spirit to the present moment and improves concentration.